isc-projects/kea/doc/sphinx/arm/hooks.rst

 the response packet if it already exists and the expression evaluates to true.

-The option where an action applies is specified by its code point or by its name.
+The option to which an action applies may be specified by either its numeric code or its name..
 At least the code or the name must be specified.
 The option space is the DHCPv4 or DHCPv6 spaces depending of the server where the hook library is loaded.
 Other spaces as vendor spaces could be supported in a further version.

-The library can be loaded in a similar way as other hook libraries.
+The library is available since Kea 1.7.1 and can be loaded in a similar way as other hook libraries by the ``kea-dhp4`` or `kea-dhp6`` process..
 It takes a mandatory ``options`` parameter holding a list of per option parameter maps with code, name, add, supersede and remove actions.
 Action entries take a string value representing an expression.

 ::